Timothy Leary: Works

-Leary authored and coauthored more than 20 books and was featured on more than a dozen audio recordings.
+Leary authored or coauthored more than 20 books and was featured on more than a dozen audio recordings.
 His acting career included over a dozen appearances in movies and television shows in various roles and over 30 appearances as himself.
 He also produced and/or collaborated with others in the creation of multimedia presentations and computer games.

 In 2011, The New York Times reported that the New York Public Library had acquired Leary's personal archives, including papers, videotapes, photographs and other archival material from the Leary estate, including correspondence and documents relating to Allen Ginsberg, Aldous Huxley, William Burroughs, Jack Kerouac, Ken Kesey, Arthur Koestler, G. Gordon Liddy and other prominent cultural figures.
 The collection became available in September 2013.